yakoub/drupal7/products/README.md

 templates with pattern names must be copied to a theme directory for them to be detected and take affect. so i provided theme [bartik2](https://github.com/yakoub/drupal7/tree/master/bartik2) in same repository for testing purposes.

+also important to note, that pattern definition would work only in module hook_theme implementation and not in theme implementation .

 the patterns are regular expression, and the `__` component is only convetion for better readabilty.